Published on 8 March 2019

 External Casing Packers (ECP) successfully isolated thief zones, enabling two-stage cementing operations, onshore Argentina

-Thief zones encountered downhole are commonly due to fractured or highly permeable formations.
-These loss zones disrupt the circulation during multi-stage cementing, and can jeopardize the wellbore.
-Being partial or total, they can also lead to lost circulation.
-And costing several hundreds of millions of dollars each year in lost or delayed production, remedial cementing.
+Downhole thief zones often occurs when formations are prone to fractured or highly permeable.
+These loss zones can disturb circulation during multi-stage cementing and threaten the integrity of the wellbore.
+Additionally, they can cause partial or total lost circulation, leading to lost or delayed production, costing hundreds of millions of dollars each year in remedial cementing.

 To limit the potential effect of lost circulation, the operators commonly lessen the density of the cement slurry.
 Also constrain the friction pressure while pumping, or resort to multiple stage cementing operations.
 This third alternative consists in combining open hole annulus packers with stage collars, to avoid the thief zone.

 An operator in Argentina (Anticlinal Grande field) conducted a multiple-well drilling campaign and required external casing packers (ECP) to perform multi-stage cementing operations.
 They encountered frequent losses zones while drilling, and needed a cost-effective solution to secure the annulus integrity and cement successfully back to surface.

 Schlumberger recommended Saltel Xpandable Steel Packers.
 A packer had to hold up both in open-hole and deviated and under-gauged holes under tough RIH conditions.
 The possibility to rotate and put weight on the packer during RIH was also essential.

 Saltel Xpandable ECP is specially designed for multi-stage cementing applications.